Chiswick House & Gardens

-Chiswick House is one of most fascinating architectures in the 18th-century of England and a must-see tourist attraction in London.
-It is a magnificent and fine neo-Palladian villa set in beautiful historic gardens in West London.
+Visit one of the most fascinating 18th-century English homes and beautiful historic gardens.
 Built by the third Earl of Burlington in 1729 to showcase his art collection and to enthral his guests, the house continues to display many spectacular works of art and provides a stunning venue for entertaining.